-[&]quot;Urban" refers to intersections inside the West Linn urban growth boundary and outside the central business district or designated town centers.
+"Urban" refers to intersections inside the West Linn urban growth boundary and outside the central business district or designated town centers.
+"Commercial" refers to the designated commercial areas located in the Robinwood, Bolton, and Willamette neighborhoods.

 Special Transportation Area

 Special Transportation Areas (STA) are highways or highway segments where ODOT considers alternate mobility and access management standards.
 STAs look like traditional main streets with development generally located near the back of sidewalk on both sides of the highway.
 The primary objective of STAs is to provide access to and circulation amongst community activities, businesses, and residences and to accommodate pedestrian, bicycle, and transit movement on and across the highway.
 Direct local street connections and shared on-street parking are encouraged.
 Local auto, pedestrian, bicycle, and transit movements to the area are generally as important as the through traffic movement.
 Traffic speeds are slow, generally 25 miles per hour or lower.